Timdaviesuk/Dimensions/API Design Explanation.md

 You also need to be careful to not have too many dimensions shown at the same time, so just like a sheet has multiple views of the same part with different dimensions, it follows a model should too.

 Therefore, dimensions are best kept per viewpoint.

+## Levels of complexity
+In order to ease implementation there are, there are many optional parts.

+### Minimum level
+Reads each segments DimensionLine and renders that between its start and end point, and shows the value in the middle.

 ## Dimensions property of a viewpoint
 This is an area that could be changed.
 Initially this spec has a dimensions property attached directly to the viewpoint object for simplicity.